qiime2/q2-dada2/README.md

 ![](https://github.com/qiime2/q2-dada2/workflows/ci/badge.svg)

-This is a QIIME 2 plugin.
+This is a SUPER COOL AND FUN QIIME 2 plugin.
 For details on QIIME 2, see https://qiime2.org.